joseareia/ipleiria-thesis/README.md

 3. Compile the document with you favorite LaTeX processor (pdfLaTeX, XeLaTeX or LuaLaTeX)!

 > [!TIP]
-> To make the most of this template and for real-time collaboration, I highly recommend using `Overleaf`.
+> To make the most of this template and for real-time collaboration, I highly recommend using [Overleaf](https://www.overleaf.com/home-2).
 You can access the ready-to-use template by clicking [here](https://www.overleaf.com/latex/templates/unofficial-polytechnic-university-of-leiria-estg-thesis-slash-report-template/tqgbrncfhwgt).

 ### Content Overview
 This repository has the following structure.